AdobeDocs/experience-platform.en/help/dataflows/ui/monitor-destinations.md

 ### Flow runs view

-When **[!UICONTROL Flow runs]** is selected, you can see a list of dataflow runs and further information about each run.
+When **[!UICONTROL Flow runs]** is selected, you can see a list of flow runs for the selected dataflow and further information about each run.

 ![Flow runs panel](../assets/ui/monitor-destinations/dashboard-flow-runs-view.png)